heymatch/Codebook/README.md

 # Codebook

 We are students who want to join programming competitive contests.
 This is our note.
+Hope you can learn how to use and write git, latex and markdown.

 ## member
 Jin